 In a world of so many injustices, it can seem impossible to find a place to begin to make a change.
 A simple place to start is with empathy.

-Empowering the people around you is the easiest and perhaps most effective way to combat a larger epidemic of shaming, blaming and disbelieving victims of sexual harassment and assault.
+Empowering the people around you is the first step in combatting a larger epidemic of shaming, blaming and disbelieving victims of sexual harassment and assault.